 Clearly, the ratio of external citation to all citations has something to do with such features as how introverted a supposed scientific community is, how isolated it is from the global scientific community, and how seriously it is taken by international researchers.
-Therefore, a plausible explanation for the difference between Iran and the other countries in external citation ratio is that the Iran-based researchers form at best a rather closed community that is to a large extent isolated from the global scientific community, unlike the scientific community in those countries.
+Therefore, a plausible explanation for the difference between Iran and the other countries in external citation ratio is that the Iran-based researchers form at best a rather closed community largely isolated from the global scientific community, unlike the scientific communities in those countries.

 One factor contributing to the rise of self-citation ratio is co-authorship: the more authors a paper has, the more self-citations it gets.
 According to a study by Aksnes, papers with one author receive 1.15 self-citations on average, but those with 10 authors receive 6.7 (Aksnes 2003).
 Therefore, co-authorship can be taken as one explanation for the high ratio of self-citation to the documents of Iran-based researchers.
-Indeed, since the number of Iran-based researches, as we saw, are not meaningfully higher than the mentioned countries, it is plausible to think that the high ratio of self-citation is a sign of co-authorship.
-However, co-authorship can in turn be interpreted in two different ways.
+Indeed, since the number of Iran-based researches, as we saw, are not meaningfully higher compared with the other mentioned countries, it is plausible to think that the high ratio of self-citation is a sign of co-authorship.
+But co-authorship can in turn be interpreted in two different ways.
 On the one hand, co-authorship clearly bears some indication of collaboration.
 On the other hand, co-authorship can be taken as a sign of academic misconduct in the forms of guest/gift/ghost authorship, citation rings, and alike.
-The ratio of author's self-citation would more clarify the likelihood of citation circles, but the above diagram is country-based and so is silent on what ratio of the self-citations consists of authors' citing themselves.
+The ratio of author's self-citation would more clarify the likelihood of citation circles, but the above figure is country-based and so is silent on what ratio of the self-citations consists of authors' citing themselves.

-As mentioned, the country-based self-citation gives an idea of how open the country's supposed scientific community is to the global scientific community, or, otherwise, how introverted and globally isolated it is.
-One may say that the greater the ratio of self-citation is for the outputs of the researchers of a particular country, the more introverted the country's supposed scientific community is.
-It should be noticed, however, that a country's ratio of self-citation does not by itself always indicate how introverted or extroverted the scientific community in the country is.
-To acquire that information, the self-citation of the country should be seen in connection with the country's share of the whole global output.
-For example, about half of the citations to documents produced by US-based researchers are by US-based researchers.
-That means that the country self-citation ratio of United States is almost as high as that of Iran.
-But here a relevant fact is that the outputs of US-based researchers constitute 21.3 percent of the entire global output, while the outputs of Iran-based researchers constitute only 1.85 percent of the whole global output.
-So, while Iran-based researchers can be ignored by more than 98 percent of all international researchers, US-based researchers can be ignored by less than 80 percent of all international researchers.
-The following diagram compares the status of Iran and US in their respective shares of the global scientific output.
+As mentioned, the country-based self-citation gives an idea of how open the country's supposed scientific community is to the global scientific community, or, otherwise, how introverted and isolated it is.
+One may say, the greater the ratio of self-citation is for the outputs of the researchers of a particular country, the more introverted the country's supposed scientific community is.
+It should be noticed, however, that a country's ratio of self-citation does not by itself indicate how introverted or extroverted the scientific community in the country is.
+To acquire that result, the country's self-citation should be considered with regard to the country's share of the whole global output.
+As an example, about half of citations to documents produced by the US-based researchers are by the US-based researchers.
+That means that the country self-citation ratio of the United States is almost as high as that of Iran.
+But here a relevant fact is that the outputs of the US-based researchers constitute 21.3 percent of the entire global output, while the outputs of Iran-based researchers constitute only 1.85 percent of the whole global output.
+So, while Iran-based researchers can be ignored by more than 98 percent of all international researchers, the US-based researchers can be ignored by less than 80 percent of all international researchers.
+Figure 2 compares Iran and US in their respective shares of the global scientific output.